 Art of Ceramics is generously funded by the Sir James Miller Edinburgh Trust.

-The new galleries are due to open in spring 2019.
+The new galleries are due to open on 8 February 2019.

 At the same time as creating our new galleries, we are taking the opportunity to refresh the content and presentation of two existing galleries.
 As a result these galleries, Artistic Legacies and Inspired by Nature, are currently closed.